Volkswagen and unions: 1945–1949: British occupying power

 In July 1945, with pressure from Social Democrats and Communists, a provisional Works Council (Betriebsvertretung) was authorized by the British occupying power.
 It was expressly forbidden for the Works Council to discuss politics or practice co-determination.
 However, it had informational and discussion rights.
 By November 1945, the first democratically elected Works Council was voted in.

 Given Volkswagen's origins and the political climate after the end of World War II, British Major Ivan Hirst was tasked with the denazification of Volkswagen in the autumn of 1945; which initially applied solely to VW management on a limited scale.
 In January 1946, Hirst declared the denazification process as complete, to the dismay of the Works Council and the General Union.
 228 mid to lower–level managers were selected for dismissal due to their alleged Nazi associations in June 1946.
 One year later, the Works Council still had very limited co-determination rights, particularly when it came to reinstating dismissed Nazi sympathizers.
+In 1947, the provisions of the Control Council Act No 22 were applied to VW, which notably included co-determination rights over hiring, firing and transfer of employees.

-In addition to the infighting between the Social Democrats (SPD) and the Communists (KPD), far-right wing union opposition candidates from the German Right Party (Deutsche Rechtspartei; DRP) ran for the first time in 1948.
-In the following 1949 Works Council elections, due to the political climate (DRP won 70% of the Wolfsburg city council election in 1948) and a workforce composed of Wehrmacht officers, freed soldiers and German refugees from the East; the two leading trade unions IG Metall and Deutsche Angestellten Gewerkschaft reserved 6 spots in their Works Council election lists for the right-wing candidates as a strategy of neutralizing the opposition.
+In addition to the infighting between the Social Democrats (SPD) and the Communists (KPD), far-right wing union opposition candidates from the German Right Party (DRP; Deutsche Rechtspartei) ran for the first time in 1948.
+In the following 1949 Works Council elections, due to the political climate (DRP won 70% of the Wolfsburg city council election in 1948) and a workforce composed of Wehrmacht officers, freed soldiers and German refugees from the East; the two leading unions IG Metall and German Salaried Employees' Union reserved 6 spots in their Works Council election lists for right-wing candidates as a strategy of neutralizing the opposition.